Abrasive Personality Disorder: Causes and Symptoms

 The case for inclusion of the abrasive personality disorder hasn’t been completely ignored.
 The disorder has been included in books.
 Some researchers have taken upon the task of testing Litvak’s 1994 criteria to determine if the clustering of behaviors create a unique grouping apart from some of the other personality disorders.

-Fredrick L. Coolidge and his colleagues determined from there research that “the results preliminarily demonstrate that abrasiveness may constitute a reliable and valid personality symptom cluster.”
-Based on their research they state “the traits do appear to meet the general criterion for a personality disorder in that the disorder must cause significant personal, social, and occupations/educational problems” (p.
+Frederick L. Coolidge and his colleagues determined from there research that, “The results preliminarily demonstrate that abrasiveness may constitute a reliable and valid personality symptom cluster.”
+Based on their research they state, “The traits do appear to meet the general criterion for a personality disorder in that the disorder must cause significant personal, social, and occupations/educational problems” (Coolidge et al, p.
 122).

 Abrasive personality disorder may never make the pages of the DSM.
-Not that it doesn’t meet the requirements for inclusion, but its functional purpose beyond the personality orders already included is limited.
+Not that it doesn’t meet the requirements for inclusion, but the addition of another category of a personality disorder isn’t justified when current personality orders already cover many of the same traits.
 Antisocial and sadistic personality disorders have high overlap with the proposed abrasive personality disorder.

 Whether abrasive personality disorder is ever included in the DSM or not doesn’t matter.
 We, as individuals, need to figure out our own path to living among others that are difficult, limiting our exposure of vulnerabilities that they ruthlessly extort, and then, we must establish a way to maintain our own sanity in the face of all of their hurtful bombardment of our wellness.